EasonLiao/CudaTree/README.md

 CudaTree
 ==================

+**I decide to stop maintaining CudaTree since scikit-learn made a sigificant improvements on its random forest and it's well maintained.**

 CudaTree is an implementation of Leo Breiman's [Random Forests](http://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm) adapted to run on the GPU.
 A random forest is an ensemble of randomized decision trees which  vote together to predict new labels.